 Where to Find The Best English Cathedral Choir Holiday Music

-This list of England's most historic cathedrals includes 2012 Christmas music highlights.
+This list of England's most historic cathedrals includes Christmas music highlights from previous years.
 Follow the links for full Cathedral Choir schedules and ticket details.

 - Kings College Chapel, Cambridge Though not a cathedral choir, the Kings College Chapel Choir of Cambridge University ranks high alongside the best cathedral emsembles in the world.
 Because of its live broadcast by the BBC, the Christmas Eve Festival of Nine Lessons and Carols is not only famous but very popular.

 - Canterbury Cathedral Two identical unticketed Cathedral Carol Services.
 Those attending have to queue on the day but arrangements are usually made for people unable to stand in line.
 If you'll be unable to queue, notify the Cathedral by email by the end of October.
-The carol services are held on:
+The Services of carols for Christmas are held from 3 to 5 p.m., December 23 and 24.
+Doors open at 1:30p.m. services are held f

-- Chester Cathedral Choral Christmas at Chester Cathedral with the Cathedral Choir.
-Dec.10 and 17, 2016, at 7:30 pm.
+- Joyeux Noel at Chester Cathedral with the Cathedral Choir.
+Dec.9 and 16, 2017, at 7:30 pm.
 Tickets available online and early booking is recommended.
-Service of Nine Lessons and Carols December 23 at 6:30pm and 3pm Christmas Eve.

 - Chicester Cathedral There are three Cathedral Carol Services - December 20 and 21 at 6.00pm and December 22 at 3.00pm.
 The services on December 20 and 21 are ticketed.
 Tickets are free and given out on a first come, first served basis.
 To apply, send a written request with a S.A.E. to Liturgy & Music Assistant, The Royal Chantry, Cathedral Cloisters, Chichester, PO19 1PX.
 The December 22 service is not ticketed.
 Doors open one hour before the concert.